Blog | Personal Finance, Real Estate

 During the Great Recession, those same people were so underwater that many of them defaulted and went into foreclosure.
 They gambled on appreciation, and it didn’t pay off.
 A lot of Americans got a fast, ugly financial education when the real estate market turned around.
 They realized very quickly that their homes were not assets.

-The difference between my poor dad and my rich dad was a financial education.
+The difference between Robert’s poor dad (his natural father) and his rich dad (his best friend's father) was financial education.
 And that’s not a classroom and books education, that’s a nuts-and-bolts, street-smart education, a way of looking at money that is true and that works, not just what the rich want you to believe.

-Rather than invest for appreciation, my rich dad taught me to invest for cash flow and to treat appreciation like icing on a cake.
-I encourage you to do the same.
+Rather than invest for appreciation, rich dad taught to invest for cash flow and to treat appreciation like icing on a cake.
+And you should do the same.

 Original publish date: April 05, 2013